 - Send clients back to the same gallery for final downloads instead of rebuilding the workflow from scratch.

 This is one reason galleries beat raw folders.
-A gallery lets you handle proofing, final delivery, and client browsing inside one consistent experience instead of stitching together different tools for every stage.
+A gallery lets you handle proofing, final delivery, and client browsing inside one consistent experience instead of patching together different tools for every stage.

 How to Deliver Wedding Photos to Clients